 [Interconnect Model Set Selector] is replaced with [Interconnect Model Set Group]s.
 Unused_port_termination leaves the termination to EDA tools.
 File_TS0 is added to support Touchstone files with a ground on node 0 reference.

-(This message will be updated in a new draft to have the options Open or Reference.
-Other editorial changes have been made.)
+The Unused_port_termination subparameter is restored with options Open, Reference, and Resistance.
+There is still discussion on this change.
+Rigid rules are established.
+It is illegal for File_IBIS-ISS and for Touchstone files having no unused ports.
+It is required for Touchstone files with unused ports.

 PROPOSED CHANGES: